 The wind power sector is enjoying consistent growth as several regions of the world continue to invest heavily in renewable energy.
-We can now find wind farms on every continent in the world.
-And even see wind turbines on several offshore locations.
-We can attribute much of this progress to Europe’s leadership by example over the past century.
+We can now find wind farms on every continent in the world and numerous offshore locations.
+We can attribute much of this progress to Europe's leadership by example over the past century.

-Europe’s return on its use of different forms of wind energy proves that wind is a cost-competitive energy source.
-As more regions begin to recognize this, we expect to see even more electricity-generating windmills and wind farms crop up around the world.
+Europe's return on its use of different forms of wind energy proves that wind is a cost-competitive energy source.
+As more regions recognize this, we expect to see more electricity-generating windmills and wind farms cropping up worldwide.

-#3- In 2019, China, the US, United Kingdom, India and Spain made up 70 per cent of the global wind installations1
+#3- In 2019, China, the US, the United Kingdom, India, and Spain made up 70 percent of the global wind installations1

 #7- From being 1% of global wind installations by capacity in 2009, offshore wind grew to over 10% in 20192

-#8- 30 years ago, there was not a single MW installed offshore, but with current market predictions, there could be up to 1,400 GW installed worldwide over the next 30 years2
+#8- 30 years ago, there was not a single MW installed offshore, but with current market predictions, there could be up to 1,400 GW installed wind energy output worldwide over the next 30 years2

-Although the cost (of offshore) is higher than onshore wind farm installation and maintenance, the industry expects to see consistent growth in the former.
-These facts show that offshore wind farm projects are meeting expectations, and are providing solutions to energy needs.
+Although the cost (of offshore) is higher than onshore wind farm installation and maintenance, the renewable energy industry expects to see consistent growth in the former.
+These facts show that offshore wind farm projects are meeting expectations and are providing solutions to energy needs.

 #9- With 6.1 GW of new capacity added, 2019 was the best year in history so far for the global offshore wind industry2

 #10- At the end of 2019, Europe made up 75% of total global offshore wind installation2

 #11- Japan built Asia's first offshore wind project with two units of V47-660 KW turbines in 20032